The Victorian Comprehensive Cancer Centre is a purpose-built centre-of-excellence for cancer research, treatment, education and care.

 It is home to cancer research, clinical services and educational facilities for Peter MacCallum Cancer Centre, Melbourne Health and the University of Melbourne.

-Located in Melbourne’s prestigious Parkville Biomedical Precinct the VCCC aims to become one of the top 10 facilities of its kind in the world.
+Located in the prestigious Melbourne Biomedical Precinct the VCCC has realised its aim to become one of the top 10 facilities of its kind in the world.

 - 110 same-day beds;